ManojTella/command-line-arguments-to-count-word/README.md

 Assign a variable count =0

 ## Step 3:
-open a file in read mode
+Open a file in read mode

 ## Step 4:
-iterate a variable(lines) through the file
+Iterate a variable(lines) through the file

 ## Step 5:
 Assign a variable words = lines.split()